OldManUmby/DND.SRD.Wiki/pages/06.classes/default.md

 | 4th              | 6                  |
 | 5th              | 7                  |

-**_Converting a Spell Slot to Sorcery Points._** As a bonus action on your turn, you can expend one spell slot and gain a number of sorcery points equal to the slot’s level.
+**_Converting a Spell Slot to Sorcery Points_**.
+As a bonus action on your turn, you can expend one spell slot and gain a number of sorcery points equal to the slot’s level.

 #### Metamagic